oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

     ```Java(TM) SE Runtime Environment (build [your-build-number])```

-2. If there is no JRE listed in the response, then one needs to be installed.
-Follow this link to download the latest JRE the applies to your system platform (Linux, macOS or Windows) and processor:
+2. If no JRE is listed in the response, install one.
+Follow this link to download the latest JRE that applies to your system platform (Linux, macOS, or Windows) and processor:

     <https://www.oracle.com/java/technologies/downloads>